 You may already know, that investing in a pension has many advantages.
 It allows you to save properly, can protect your funds from inflation, and possibly increase your wealth over time.

-Today we are going to talk about tax relief on pension contributions that you make every year.
+Today we are going to talk about tax relief on pension contributions in Ireland that you make every year.

 The two main things that influence tax relief on your pension contributions, are your age and how much you get paid.
-As you get older, the amount of tax back you will get on your pension contributions increase.
-The percentage limit is the maximum percentage of your salary that you can invest in your pension and still get tax relief on.
+As you get older, the amount of tax back you will get on your pension contributions increases.

 Tax relief on pension contributions in practice